If you’re like most business owners, you’ve spent a lot of time thinking about your homepage.

 If a visitor opts in for this resource, then immediately exits the site, the dental clinic can still follow up with them via email and encourage them to come in for an appointment.
 They wouldn’t have that opportunity if they’d chosen a standard homepage that only allowed people to make an appointment (if that).

-Landing page or homepage?
+Landing page vs. homepage?
 Homepage.

 How come?
 Your address, phone number, office hours, parking information, staff names … logistical details like these don’t require an action-oriented landing page.
 Visitors will act on this information offline, by contacting or visiting you.